-Name and Principal Position Annual Base Salary Annual Bonus Craig Snyder Chief Executive Officer (1) \$ 350,000 Up to 70% of base salary based upon the attainment of one or more performance goals Nicholas Kovacevich Chief Corporate Development Officer (2) \$ 180,000 Cash bonus of \$260,000 for the fiscal year ended December 31, 2022 and eligible to receive a bonus of up to \$100,000 in subsequent years Lana Reeve Chief Financial and Legal Officer (3) \$ 250,000 Up to 60% of base salary based upon the attainment of one or more performance goals William Mote Chief Financial Officer (4) \$ 340,000 Up to 60% of base salary based upon the attainment of one or more performance goals
+Name and Principal Position Annual Base Salar y Annual Bonus Barbara Sher Up to 60% of base salary based upon the attainment of one or more Chief Executive Officer(1) \$ 300,000 performance goals Lana Reeve Up to 60% of base salary based upon the attainment of one or more Chief Financial and Legal Officer(3) \$ 300,000 performance goals

-- (1) Mr. Snyder was appointed Chief Executive Officer of the Company effective January 1, 2023. - (2) Mr. Kovacevich stepped down from his position as Chief Executive Officer of the Company effective December 31, 2022 and was appointed Chief Corporate Development Officer of the Company effective January 1, 2023. - (3) Ms. Reeve was appointed Chief Financial and Legal Officer of the Company effective December 6, 2022. - (4) Mr. Mote stepped down from his position as Chief Financial Officer of the Company effective May 17, 2022.
+- (1) Ms. Sher was formerly the Chief Operating Officer and appointed Chief Executive Officer of the Company effective May 25, 2024 - (2) Ms. Reeve was appointed Chief Financial and Legal Officer of the Company effective December 6, 2022.

-Mr. Mote's employment agreement provided for an original term of up to two years, Mr. Snyder's employment agreement provides for an original term of up to two years, Mr. Kovacevich's employment agreement provides for an original term ending on December 31, 2023 and Ms. Reeve's employment agreement provides for an original term of up to one year.
-Mr. Mote's employment agreement provided for automatic one-year extensions unless either party gave written notice of termination not less than 60 days prior to the termination of the thencurrent term.
-Each of Messrs.
-Snyder's and Kovacevich's and Ms. Reeve's employment agreements also provide for automatic one-year extensions unless either party gives written notice of termination not less than 60 days prior to the termination of the then-current term.
-Messrs.
-Snyder and Kovacevich and Ms. Reeve are, and Mr. Mote was, entitled to the annual compensation described above, and Messrs.
-Snyder and Kovacevich and Ms. Reeve are, and Mr. Mote was, eligible to receive an annual incentive bonus (calculated as a percentage of base salary as described above).
-Mr. Snyder's and Ms. Reeve's performance against this bonus are, and Mr. Mote's performance against this bonus was, determined by company performance and individual performance.
-For Mr. Kovacevich, his bonus is specified in advance.
-For Mr. Snyder, the weighting is, and for Mr. Mote, the weighting was, 70% company and 30% individual.
-For Ms. Reeve the weighting is 60% company and 30% individual.
-During the term of employment, Messrs.
-Snyder and Kovacevich and Ms. Reeve are, and Mr. Mote was, entitled to participate in all employee benefit plans and programs made available to our employees generally, subject to the eligibility and participation restrictions of each such plan or program.
-Messrs.
-Snyder and Kovacevich and Ms. Reeve are, and Mr. Mote was, entitled to reimbursement for all reasonable business expenses incurred in connection with carrying out their respective duties.
+Ms. Reeve and Ms. Sher's employment agreements provides for an original term of up to one year.
+Each of Ms. Reeve and Ms. Sher's employment agreements also provide for automatic one-year extensions unless either party gives written notice of termination not less than 60 days prior to the termination of the then-current term.
+Ms. Reeve and Ms. Sher are entitled to the annual compensation described above and are eligible to receive an annual incentive bonus.
+Ms. Reeve and Ms. Sher's performance against this bonus are determined by company performance and individual performance.
+For Ms. Reeve and Ms. Sher, the weighting is 60% company and 30% individual calculated upon the base salary as shown above.
+During the term of employment, Ms. Reeve and Ms. Sher are entitled to participate in all employee benefit plans and programs made available to our employees generally, subject to the eligibility and participation restrictions of each such plan or program and entitled to reimbursement for all reasonable business expenses incurred in connection with carrying out their respective duties.

-Pursuant to their employment agreements, Messrs.
-Snyder and Kovacevich and Ms. Reeve may terminate his or her employment at any time without cause.
-Messrs.
-Snyder and Kovacevich and Ms. Reeve are terminable by us at any time: (i) without cause; (ii) for cause (as defined in each of Messrs.
-Snyder and Kovacevich and Ms. Reeve's employment agreements); (iii) in the event of his or her death; or (iv) in the event of his disability that cannot be accommodated under the requirements of law.
-Upon termination of Messrs.
-Snyder's and Kovacevich's or Ms. Reeve's employment agreements, neither party shall have any further obligation except for obligations accruing prior to the date of termination.
-If terminated without cause, Messrs.
-Snyder and Kovacevich and Ms. Reeve are entitled to receive his or her base salary to the date of termination, any bonus that has accrued but is unpaid as of the date of termination and any reimbursable expenses not yet reimbursed as of such date, in addition to the receipt of outplacement services at the Company's expense, provided that the cost of such services shall not exceed \$20,000 or continue for longer than three months in the case of Messrs.
-Snyder and Kovacevich.
-If terminated without cause, Messrs.
-Snyder and Kovacevich and Ms. Reeve are also entitled to severance equal to six, twelve and six months, respectively, of his or her base salary in effect on the date of termination.
-In addition, if terminated without cause, Messrs.
-Snyder and Kovacevich and Ms. Reeve are entitled to a cash payment equal to the applicable COBRA premium payments that would be payable by Messrs.
-Snyder and Kovacevich and Ms. Reeve to continue his or her Company-provided healthcare services for himself, herself and any dependents (the "Company Healthcare Plan") covered at the time of termination (collectively, the "COBRA Payment").
-If terminated without cause, Messrs.
-Snyder and Kovacevich and Ms. Reeve are entitled a COBRA Payment equal to six, twelve and six months of coverage under the Company Healthcare Plan, respectively.
+Pursuant to their employment agreements, Ms. Reeve and Ms. Sher may terminate their employment at any time without cause.
+Ms. Reeve and Ms. Sher are terminable by us at any time: (i) without cause; (ii) for cause (as defined in each of Ms. Reeve and Ms. Sher's employment agreements); (iii) in the event of death; or (iv) in the event of disability that cannot be accommodated under the requirements of law.
+Upon termination of Ms. Reeve's or Ms. Sher's employment agreements, neither party shall have any further obligation except for obligations accruing prior to the date of termination.
+If terminated without cause, Ms. Reeve and Ms. Sher are entitled to receive his or her base salary to the date of termination, any bonus that has accrued but is unpaid as of the date of termination and any reimbursable expenses not yet reimbursed as of such date.
+If terminated without cause, Ms. Reeve and Ms. Sher are also entitled to severance equal nine months of their base salary in effect on the date of termination.
+In addition, if terminated without cause, Ms. Reeve and Ms. Sher are entitled to a cash payment equal to the applicable COBRA premium payments that would be payable by Ms. Reeve and Ms. Sher to continue their Company-provided healthcare services for themselves and any dependents (the "Company Healthcare Plan") covered at the time of termination (collectively, the "COBRA Payment").
+If terminated without cause, Ms. Reeve and Ms. Sher are entitled a COBRA Payment equal to four months of coverage under the Company Healthcare Plan.